 Department of Education.

-This document provides notice of the continuation of a computer matching program between the Department of Education and the Department of Justice.
-The continuation is effective on the date in paragraph 5.
+This document provides notice of the continuation of the computer matching program between the Department of Education (ED) (recipient agency) and the Department of Veterans Affairs (VA) (source agency).
+The continuation is effective on the date in paragraph 5 of this notice.

 Start Supplemental Information